8 Emotional Triggers That Cause People To Spend

 M.

 Good question!
-Sometimes it’s really hard to understand our finances.
-First we collect a bunch of information and then we find that we don’t know what to do with it.
+Sometimes, it’s really hard to understand your finances.
+First, you collect a bunch of information, then find you don’t know what to do with it.

-Often a struggle like yours is not caused by the data itself but by our lack of understanding on an emotional level.
+Often, a struggle like yours is not caused by the data itself but by a lack of understanding on an emotional level.

-Any attempt to understand our spending patterns requires a bit of introspection.
-Part of that is understanding why we do what we do.
-One way to do that is to consider what motivates us to make each purchase.
+Any attempt to understand your spending patterns requires a bit of introspection.
+Part of that is understanding why you do what you do.
+One way to do that is to consider what motivates you to make each purchase.

-This will require you to go through the expenses you tracked.
+This will require going through the expenses you tracked.
 Consider each purchase.
-Use the list below to see if any of these seem to ring true.
+Then, use the list below to see if any of these seem to ring true.

 We respect your privacy.
 Unsubscribe at any time.

-We care what others think of us, and we make purchases so that others can see that we own those things.
+Perhaps you care what others think of you and make purchases so that others can see that you own those things.
 Designer clothes, expensive watches, and McMansions are good examples.

 2. Spending Up to Your Income Level